bahtiyartan/troia/docs/40DialogBasics.rst

 	CALL DIALOG {dialog};
 	CALL DIALOG WITH LOCATION {x}, {y} SIZE {width}, {height};

+**CALL DIALOG command stops code execution on running method and opens new dialog,code execution is continued after dialog is closed** (like calling a function that has a user interface).

 To close a dialog, you must use SHUTDOWN command.
 SHUTDOWN command closes the last opened dialog and switches to previous dialog.
 If the closed dialog is the last dialog of transaction system closes transaction automatically.